Most interesting landmarks of South America

 - Niterói Contemporary Art Museum – Brazil, Niterói in Rio De Janeiro.
 Museum building of unique architecture similar to UFO, achievement of structural design.
 Designed by Oscar Niemeyer, built in 1996.

-Described wonders of South America
+Described landmarks of South America

 There is little doubt – South America is one of the most spectacular… may be the most spectacular continent of the world.